-The final document that you should examine is the most recent published Quadrennial Defense Review (QDR) report.
-The QDR is mandated by law and requires the DOD to undertake a comprehensive examination of its strategy and performance.
-To date, QDRs have been conducted in 1997, 2001, and 2005, and each of those reviews has resulted in substantial strategic and program changes.
-Many of the ideas that appear in the documents above first appeared in a QDR report; for example, the notion of a capabilities-based approach (which ultimately led to JCIDS) was first described in QDR 2001.
-Also note that a QDR report may substitute for that year's SPG or TPG.
+Note that Figure 2-4 references another document called the Quadrennial Defense Review (QDR).
+The QDR is mandated by law and requires the DoD to undertake a comprehensive examination of its strategy and performance.
+To date, QDRs have been conducted in 1997, 2001, and 2005, and each of those reviews has resulted in substantial changes.
+Many of the ideas detailed in the documents above first appeared in a QDR report; for example, the notion of a capabilities-based approach (which ultimately led to JCIDS) was first described in QDR 2001.
+The trend has been that the QDR report is the first document that details an incoming